SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 ```

-Follow the link and you will find your fresh (empty) main Locust dashboard, used for analyzing test runs.
+Follow the link and you will find your fresh (empty) main Locust dashboard.

 You can now run a locust test like this: